Updated: January 9, 2026

 What is a highly qualified activity?

-The Portuguese Law on Foreigners defines highly qualified work as “the exercise of an activity that requires specialized technical skills of an exceptional nature or an adequate qualification for the respective exercise of the function.”
+Under Portuguese law (Article 90.º of Law no. 23/2007), a “Highly Qualified Activity” is defined as any work that requires specialized technical skills of an exceptional nature or an adequate qualification for the specific role.

 For example, highly qualified professionals can include: